follow

 We have committed to reducing waste and improving the amount of waste we recycle.

-In 2023 we donated 13,096 kg of good food to The Felix Project to prevent waste and which provided 31,181 meals for the less fortunate.
+In 2024 we donated 14,046 kg of good food to The Felix Project to prevent waste, which in turn provided 33,570 meals for those in need.

 Download full report